WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step2-Choose-the-shape-trinket/README.md

 We have just made and displayed three turtles so the player can choose which hand to play, so we need to set up ```onclick()``` functions for each of them.

-Put this line at the end of the code to specify a function to run if the rock turtle is clicked:
+Put this line at the end of the code, in the section which starts with the comments for **MAIN CODE**, to specify a function to run if the rock turtle is clicked:

 ```python
 choose_rock.onclick(click_rock)